Steamboat Voyage, 1807

 In 1802 Fulton contracted with Robert Livingstone to build a steamboat that would ply the Hudson River.
 Livingstone held the rights for steamboat navigation on the waterway.
-By August 1807, Clinton's boat was ready for a trial run from New York City to Albany and back.
+By August 1807, Fulton's boat was ready for a trial run from New York City to Albany and back.

 from a self-portrait

 On the afternoon of Monday August 17, the vessel was moored on the East River off Greenwich Village.
 Aboard were Fulton, Livingston and numerous adventurous friends eager to make the historic voyage.
 The boat (called the Clermont by history although there is no evidence that Fulton used this name) was an odd looking craft 150 fifty feet long and 13 feet wide, drawing 2 feet of water.
 Amidships was her engine, a steam boiler that belched flame and smoke as it powered two paddle wheels placed on either side of the hull.

 At one o'clock Fulton cast off and began his journey into history.
 Trouble reared its head almost immediately as the ship's engine stopped shortly after leaving the dock.
 Fulton soon fixed the problem and the voyage resumed.
 The boat headed up river at a speed of about 5 miles per hour.
 Twenty-four hours later the intrepid adventurers arrived at Robert Livingstone's manor house